tdunning/Tutorials/_docs/basic_features/Transitional_Flat_Plate.md

 ```

 The governing equations are RANS with Spalart-Allmaras (SA) turbulence model.
-By entering “BC” as the option for “KIND_TRANS_MODEL”, Bas-Cakmakcioglu Algebraic Transition Model is activated.
-This model requires freestream turbulence intensity that is to be used in the transition correlation, thus “FREESTREAM_TURBULENCEINTENSITY” option is also used.
+By entering `BC` as the option for `KIND_TRANS_MODEL`, Bas-Cakmakcioglu Algebraic Transition Model is activated.
+This model requires freestream turbulence intensity that is to be used in the transition correlation, thus `FREESTREAM_TURBULENCEINTENSITY` option is also used.
 The SA model is composed of one-equation for a turbulence field variable that is directly related to the turbulent eddy viscosity.
 The BC model achieves its purpose by modifying the production term of the SA model.
 The production term of the SA model is damped until a considerable amount of turbulent viscosity is generated, and after that point the damping effect of the transition model is disabled, thus a transition from laminar to turbulent flow is obtained.

 The incompressible freestream properties are specified as follows.
 (Please see "Notes" for freestream properties of other transitional flat plate test cases)